Mordain Ashcroft

 Tests of Faith and Truth

-Each stage of Mordain's journey stripped away another layer of false certainty, gradually revealing the honest seeker beneath the zealot's armor.
-His trials were not external battles but internal reckonings with the truth about himself, his actions, and the nature of genuine service to the divine.
+Each stage of Mordain's journey strips away another layer of false certainty and reveals the honest seeker beneath the zealot's armor.
+His trials are not battles but reckonings.

 Kaelen's Challenge